dxbldare/dxbldare/README.md

-- 👋 Hi, I’m @dxbldare
-- 👀 I’m interested in making visual novels
-- 🌱 I’m currently learning python 🐍
+- 🌱 I’m currently learning python 🐍 (snek)
-- 💞️ I’m looking to collaborate on easier projects because i'm a beginner ^^

 - 📫 How to reach me
       discord: @the sèance #5878